 DESIGNATION 8477.21

-(Revised and Renumbered from 8429.31 12/1989)
+(Revised 01/2021)

-Employees will be advised that a designation made pursuant to this law will remain in effect throughout their employment with the State unless the designation is superseded by the filing of a new designation (SAM Section 8477.22) or the designation is revoked (SAM Section 8477.23) and that the designation automatically will terminate on the date of the employee's separation from state employment.
+Employees will be advised that a designation made pursuant to Government Code section 12479 will remain in effect throughout their employment with the state unless the designation is superseded by any the following events:

+By the filing of a new designation that discussed in SAM section 8477.22.

+The designation is revoked under SAM section 8477.23.

+The designation automatically terminates on the date of the employee's separation from state employment that discussed in SAM section 8477.24.

+.

-Designations will be obtained on Designation of Person Authorized to Receive Warrants, .
-Instructions for completion are on the form.
-The agency immediately will review the completed STD.
-243 for correctness and write the date reviewed by the agency and the name of the reviewing agency employee on both copies.
-The agency will retain the original copy of STD.
-243 and return the duplicate copy to the employee.
+Designations will be obtained on the Designation of Person(s) Authorized to Receive Warrants, .STD.
+243. Instructions for completion are on the form.
+The agency/department will immediately review the completed STD 243 for correctness and write the date reviewed by the agency/department and the name of the reviewing agency/department employee on both copies.
+The agency/department will retain the original copy of STD 243 and return the duplicate copy to the employee.